NADIXY/NADIXY/README.md

 -->

 ## :eyes: About Me
-I am from Portugal 🇵🇹 a Fullstack Mobile App Developer (Android & iOS) with a professional medical background and a passionate software developer.
+I am from Portugal 🇵🇹 a Fullstack Mobile App Developer (Android & iOS) with a professional Beauty medical background and a passionate software developer.

 ---